-Property Management Agreement - The Company has entered into property management agreements with the property managers under which the property managers generally oversaw and directed the leasing, management and advertising of the properties in our portfolio, including collecting rents and acting as liaison with the tenants.
+Property Management Agreement

+The Company has entered into property management agreements with the property managers under which the property managers generally oversaw and directed the leasing, management and advertising of the properties in our portfolio, including collecting rents and acting as liaison with the tenants.
 We pay our property managers a property management fee equal to 8% of collected rents and a leasing fee equal to one month of each lease's annual rent.
-For the years ended September 30, 2014 and 2013, property management fees incurred to the property managers were \$58,262 and zero, respectively.
-For the years ended September 30, 2014 and 2013 there were no leasing fees incurred to the property managers.
+For the three months ended December 31, 2014 and 2013 and the twelve months ended September 30, 2014, property management fees incurred by the property managers were \$29,110, \$2,633, and \$58,262, respectively.
+During these periods there were no leasing fees incurred to the property managers.

+Office Lease

-Office Lease - Our office is located at 4800 Montgomery Lane, Suite 450, Bethesda, Maryland, 20814.
-The office space is allocated to us from Inter-American Management at prevailing rental rates and terms.
+Our office is located at 4800 Montgomery Lane, Suite 450, Bethesda, Maryland, 20814.
+The office space is allocated to us from the Manager at prevailing rental rates and terms.